pchemguy/SQLiteC-for-VBA/Project Overview.md

 I prepare diagrams starting from the [yWorks yEd][] graph editor.
 I save originals in the native GraphML format and export them in the EPS format.
 Then I open EPS files in Adobe Illustrator CS6 and save them as SVGs (I also make jpg or png files at this point if necessary).

+### Writing aids

+I should acknowledge [Grammarly][] service:  it can significantly facilitate the writing process and help improve the linguistic quality of the texts.

 <!-- References -->